ruby/reline/README.md

 # Reline

-Reline is compatible, with GNU Readline and Editline, with the API of Ruby's stdlib 'readline' compatible, by pure Ruby implementation.
+Reline is compatible with the API of Ruby's stdlib 'readline', GNU Readline and Editline by pure Ruby implementation.

 ## License